DamienBlanco/Valheim-on-AWS/README.md

 We have created and set up our EC2 linux server and implemented a few basic security measures.
 Next we'll be installing and configuring the Valheim dedicated server from steam.

-~~First, we'll create a separate user that we'll run things from (using root user is a bad idea from a security perspective).

-Enter "sudo useradd -m steam" to create a new user named steam.
-Then, "sudo passwd steam", and enter your new password.
-Log into our new steam user with "sudo -u steam -s" ~~Then, enter our new steam directory with "cd /home/steam".
-Confirm our current directory using the command "pwd" - we should get the output "/home/steam".~~

-Next, we will be installing steamCMD, a tool used to install and update dedicated servers.
+We will be installing steamCMD, a tool used to install and update dedicated servers.
 For more information feel free to read the wiki https://developer.valvesoftware.com/wiki/SteamCMD

 Enter these commands one at a time to install the required dependencies, followed by steamCMD: